 This category of research is devoted to the investigation of how technologies and improved practices diffuse across individuals and communities (in space and time) and their impact on selected outcome indicators.
 In relation to innovation diffusion, a research can aim to analyze, for instance, the barriers in the innovation-diffusion-adoption process and ways to mitigate them.
-A systems approach is particularly useful here to document patterns in technology adoption and constraints facing the process.
-Another possible strategy can be the implementation of stakeholders' analysis to unleash the actors, their influences, the resources they have, etc in facilitating the process of technology adoption.
+In particular, barriers to adoption of climate smart technologies and practices is of particular priority.